EdyTheCow/docker-media-center/README.md

 <b>Domain DNS records</b><br />
 Setting up subdomains for every service, you are free to use whatever subdomain you want as long as it matches the subdomain specified in `dmc/compose/.env/` file.
 The example below shows the default values.

 If you're using Cloudflare, make sure to enable the proxying by enabling the cloud icon.
-For full end to end encyption, you can also enable "Full" under SSL/TLS section in the Cloudflare panel.
+For full end-to-end encryption, you can also enable "Full" under the SSL/TLS section in the Cloudflare panel.

 | Sub domain | Record | Target |
 |---|---|---|